 If you need to know if you have claimed donations in previous years, you can find out using the CRA’s My Account online service.
 Once you log into your account, click on the tax returns tab at the top of the page.
 From there, you can view your tax returns from previous years.
-Look at line 349 of your previous returns to determine whether you have claimed donations for each of the past five years.
+Look at line 349 on your previous T1 General tax return prior to 2019 or line 34900 of your Income Tax and Benefit returns of 2019 and onward to determine whether you have claimed donations for each of the past five years.

 If You Can’t Give Money, Give Your Time

 Although volunteer work at shelters is not a taxable deduction, the result is priceless.
 Helping another soul feel safe and loved makes a difference in his/her life and future choices.
 And helping a cat or a dog increases the chance of adoption.
 Contact your local shelter today to find out how you can make a difference.